almostearthling/whenever/README.md

 * `second`: the second, as an integer between 0 and 59
 * `year`: an integer expressing the (full) year
 * `month`: an integer expressing the month, between 1 (January) and 12 (December)
-* `day`: an integer expressing the day of themonth, between 1 and 31
+* `day`: an integer expressing the day of the month, between 1 and 31
 * `weekday`: the name of the weekday in English, either whole or abbreviated to three letters.

 Not all the entries must be specified: for instance, specifying the day of week and a full date (as year, month, date) may cause the event to never occur if that particular date does not occur on that specific week day.
 Normally a day of the month will be specified, and then a time of the day, or a weekday and a time of the day.
 However full freedom is given in specifying or omitting part of the date: